 As you adjust to life at King’s, you may experience feelings of homesickness and loneliness from time to time.
+Feelings of loneliness and homesickness can arise at any time during your studies, whether you’re starting university for the first time, returning for a new year, or returning to studying after many years.
 It’s important to know that many students will also experience this too, and that there are many resources available to help you alleviate these feelings.
-This article will give you an overview of the many resources you can access.

 In this article:

 The W curve highlights the key stages of transition that many students experience during their first year at University and gives you helpful tips on how to adjust to and overcome each stage.

 The King’s College London Students’ Union (KCLSU) Wellbeing Hub has a wealth of resources and activities to help you to boost your wellbeing throughout your studies.

 Every year, KCLSU hold a wide range of activities and campaigns across all campuses, all of which have been inspired by the ‘King’s 5 Ways to Wellbeing’.

 Find out more about how KCLSU can support you in our article What does KCLSU offer to support my wellbeing?

 Even though lots of things are online this year, there’s still plenty of events taking place.
 Check out KCLSU’s events & activities which you can get involved in.

 We recommend looking through our Student life category, which covers all sort of topics – from personal tutoring, life in London as a student and more about KCLSU and the range of extra-curricular activities you can try.